NEUBIAS/training-resources/courses/microscopy_data_inspection.md

 ## Prerequisites

+* Some experience acquiring microscopy data
 * No computational skills are required

-* Computer with internet access
+## IT setup

+This course can be conducted on any computer with internet access, where the owners have the rights to install a few open-source software packages.

 ## Dates